Steven S. Rogers

 Steven S. Rogers (born c.
 1957) is an American academic.
-He is the MBA Class of 1957 Senior Lecturer of Business Administration at the Harvard Business School.
-He is the co-author of three books, Entrepreneurial Finance, A Letter to My White Friends, and Successful Black Entrepreneurs.
-He is the author of 14 business cases featuring African-American businesspeople.
+He is retired and a former faculty member at his alma mater, Harvard Business School.
+At HBS he held the endowed professorship called the MBA Class of 1957 Senior Lecturer of Business Administration at the Harvard Business School.
+He is the author of three books, Entrepreneurial Finance, A Letter to My White Friends, and Successful Black Entrepreneurs.
+He is the author of 14 business cases featuring Black American businesspeople.

 Early life

-Steven S. Rogers was born c.
-1959.
+Steven S. Rogers was born in 1957.
 He grew up on the South Side of Chicago.
 He graduated from Williams College, and he earned a master in business administration from the Harvard Business School in 1985.

 Career

 Rogers taught at Northwestern University's Kellogg School of Management.
-He is now the MBA Class of 1957 Senior Lecturer of Business Administration at the Harvard Business School.
+Prior to retiring in 2018 he was the MBA Class of 1957 Senior Lecturer of Business Administration at the Harvard Business School.
 He was a visiting professor at the United States Military Academy in 2016.

-Rogers is the co-author of a book, and the author of 14 business cases featuring African-American businesspeople.
+Rogers is the co-author of a book, author of two books and the author of 14 business cases featuring Black-American businesspeople.

-Rogers is a strategic advisor to OCA Venture Partners.
+Rogers is a limited partner in private equity firms OCA Venture Partners.and Fairview Capital.